Nymburk: Sport

-The town is home to Basketball Nymburk, the most successful club of the Czech National Basketball League.
-It plays its home games at the Sportovní centrum.
+The town was home to Basketball Nymburk, the most successful club of the Czech National Basketball League with 21 titles.
+It played its home games at the Sportovní centrum stadium.
+After the 2025–26 season, the club merged with SK Slavia Prague and moved to Prague.

 Since 2015, an annual international rink bandy tournament has taken place in Nymburk.
 In 2017, the Federation of International Bandy decided to make the Nymburk tournament official.

-The town's football club is SK Polaban Nymburk.
+The town's football club is SK Polaban Nymburk, playing in lower amateur tiers.